 The Wheel Strategy Trading Results

 If you are interested, check my trading journals to see my Wheel strategy trading results.
+I also discuss some of the underlying that I trade here.
 What I am sharing with you is not an overnight success.
 It took me more than 10 years to get here.
 The reason it took me so long was partly due to my lack of focus.
-Every time I tried something new that it did not work, I would take some time off for a while then come back to trading again.
+Every time I tried something new that did not work, I would take some time off for a while then come back to trading again.
 However, it was during those “off” moments when I would discover new strategies to try so discounting the “time off” as non-productive time might be wrong.